bartificer/programming-by-stealth/docs/pbs24.md

 }
 ```

 Finally, before we move on from functions, I also want to mention the `@example` tag, which you can use to add sample code into your documentation.
 This tag works over multiple lines – everything until the next tag, or, until the end of the comment is considered part of the example.
-Let’s re-write our function one last time:
+Let’s rewrite our function one last time:

 ```javascript
 /**